 Since children deficient in folate are more susceptible to lead poisoning, folate may help offset those effects.

 If you accidentally ingest MSG, immediately take vitamin C, ginger, or the amino acid taurine.

-Protecting Your Brain From Neurotoxicity: The Bottom Line
+Protecting Your Brain From Neurotoxicity: Take the Next Step

-Your brain is your most important asset, but it’s under assault.
+Your brain is your most important asset, and it’s under assault.

 We live in a sea of chemicals both naturally occurring and man-made that are neurotoxic — poisonous to the brain and nervous system.

 While you can’t completely avoid neurotoxins, you can protect your brain by minimizing your exposure.

 Avoid neurotoxic food additives, clean up your indoor air, and filter your water.

 And if you want to further safeguard your brain against neurotoxicity, consider taking specific supplements shown to be neuroprotective for the brain.

 READ NEXT: 5 Neurotoxins Found in Popular Foods